diffix/reference/docs/attacks.md

 ```

 The `left` side of the join is the original table as shown above.
-The `right` side however, is the single row:
+The `right` side however is the single row:

 | City  | Count | AID value set        |
 | ----- | ----- | -------------------- |